JohnJonathanJohnson/poststacked/README.md

 * The language is designed to contain as little parentheses/brackets/quotes as possible but I got lazy and gave up midway.
 Anything inspired by this is deeply appreciated.
 * Reading the source code and the given example may be more helpful than the reference below because I'm *really* bad at explaining things.
 * The compiler errors aren't very helpful.
+* Extremely unstable at the moment.
+The syntax and functionalities may change drastically.

 ## Build